ejasonos/Js-Programs/README.md

-These output of these scripts can be viewed by running the scripts on the terminal
+The output of these scripts can be viewed by running the scripts on the terminal